norman/friendly_id/Guide.md

 ## Redirecting to the Current Friendly URL

-FriendlyId maintains a history of your record's older slugs, so if your record's friendly_id changes, your URL's won't break.
+FriendlyId maintains a history of your record's older slugs, so if your record's friendly_id changes, your URLs won't break.
 It offers several methods to determine whether the model instance was found using the most recent friendly_id.
-This helps you redirect to your "unfriendly" URL's to your new "friendly" ones when adding FriendlyId to an existing application:
+This helps you redirect to your "unfriendly" URLs to your new "friendly" ones when adding FriendlyId to an existing application:

     class PostsController < ApplicationController